Fargo's Future: Proposed Convention Center

 Learn About the Lodging Tax Vote and Its Impact

-Fargo voters are set to decide on November 5, 2024, on a proposal to double the city's lodging tax from 3% to 6%.
-The increase is intended to generate funding for a future convention center in Fargo.
-The tax, which would be paid almost entirely by visitors staying in local hotels, aims to create a public-private partnership for the development of the convention center, ultimately boosting Fargo's ability to host large-scale events and attract more visitors to the area.
+On November 5, 2024, Fargo voters decided to approve a proposal doubling the city's lodging tax from 3% to 6%.
+The increase intends to generate funding for a future convention center in Fargo.
+The tax, paid almost entirely by visitors staying in local hotels, aims to create a public-private partnership for developing the convention center, ultimately enhancing Fargo's ability to host large-scale events and attract more visitors.

 Why a Convention Center?